 In the rare situation that a student’s attendance fails to improve for no apparent reason then the Academy will consult the Education Welfare Service and may decide to prosecute.

-Students should arrive at the academy for 8.25am and be in their form rooms by 8.30am ready for registration and form time.
+Students should arrive at the academy for 8:25am and be in their form rooms by 8:30am ready for registration and form time.
 Airedale Academy views punctuality to school as a very important issue as we believe it prepares our students for the world of work.
-If a student arrives late to school without a valid excuse (either by letter or phone call) the student will receive a 20 minute detention after school.
+If a student arrives late to school without a valid excuse (either by letter or phone call) the student will receive a 60 minute detention after school.
 Parents will be informed about this detention via a text message.
-Should the student fail to turn up to this detention they will complete a 40 minute detention with a member of the Senior Leadership Team the following day.
+Should the student fail to turn up to this detention they will have to complete a 60 minute follow-up detention with a member of the Senior Leadership Team the following day.
+If students fail to attend the follow-up detention, a day in Step Out will be issued.
 Persistent lates will result in the school governors and the Education Welfare Officer becoming involved and the school may decide to prosecute for non-attendance.